 Regardless of the reason you’re striking out on your own, it’s important that you go about it correctly.
 Going about things “the right way” can help you look like the person pictured above.

-While doing things the “wrong” way can leave you counting pennies like this:
+While doing things the “wrong” way can leave you counting pennies.

 I’m assuming you would rather look like the former and not the latter.
 If you have decided to go out on your own, and you are not opposed to prosperity, then this guide will help serve as a road map for how to get your new business running.
 It will also serve as a guide as to how to manage things once you’re off the ground.